PolarsBear/parseaia/docs/index.md

 This is a value in the [`code`](#class-codeclassescode) of a [`screen`](#class-mainscreen).
 It also contains the information for a block, since a value has both

 ##### Properties
-* rawself: `codeclasses.value` Very useless raw version of the value, as if it was just the xml in object form
+* rawself: `codeclasses.Base` Very useless raw version of the value, as if it was just the xml in object form
 * name: `str` Name of the value
 * type: `str` Type of block
 * id: `str` Unique id of the block